NicolasAngleraud/SuperWikt-fr/README.md

 **Notes**

-Customize file paths and script parameters (DUMP_FILE, WIKTIONARY_FILE, etc.) in extract_enrich_wiktionary.sh as per your environment and dataset location.
-Ensure adequate permissions (chmod +x extract_enrich_wiktionary.sh) to execute the shell script.
+Customize file paths and script parameters in the Shell scripts as per your environment.
+Ensure adequate permissions (chmod +x extract_enrich_wiktionary.sh and chmod +x train_new_def_ex_model.sh) to be able to execute the shell scripts.

 **Contributors**